Alino/StardewValleyGPTTranslator/README.md

 ### Stardew Valley GPT Translator

-Translate all your stardew valley mods with OpenAPI GPT model.
+Translate all your stardew valley mods with OpenAI GPT model.

 ![Stardew Valley GPT Translator](logo.png)

-You need to have OpenAPI's API key!
+You need to have OpenAI's API key!
 Put it into ENV variable named OPENAI_API_KEY

 You can use .env